LeanniB/RiverHealth/README.md

 2. Click "Code" then "Download ZIP" to your local computer.

-3. Find and open the “sustainable-design-main-zip” file in “Files/Downloads” and drag this folder into “MyFiles.”
+3. Find and open the “River-Health-main-zip” file in “Files/Downloads” and drag this folder into “MyFiles.”

 4. Name this project folder with your first name.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.